 e.
 Helps to gain clarity into your true desires

 4. Movement :

-Most people think of yoga when they hear movement meditation, this practice may include walking through the woods (i.e. shinrin yoku, a Japanese term for “forest bathing”), gardening, Qigong, and other gentle forms of motion.
+Most people may think of tai chi or yoga when they hear movement meditation.
+This practice may include walking through the woods (i.e. shinrin yoku, a Japanese term for “forest bathing”), gardening, Qigong, and other gentle forms of motion.
 It’s an active form of meditation where the movement guides you.
 Movement meditation is good for people who find peace in action and prefer to let their minds wander.

 a. helps reduce physical pain and boost the immune system

 b. focuses the mind and promotes deep sleep

 c. lowering blood pressure & increased blood flow to the brain

 e. can help with creating you day and making grounded decisions

 Zen meditation, sometimes called Zazen is a form of meditation that can be part of Buddhist practice.
 Many Zen practitioners study under a teacher because this kind of meditation involves specific steps and postures.
 The goal is to find a comfortable position, focus on breathing, and mindfully observe one's thoughts without judgment.
 This form of meditation is similar to mindfulness meditation but requires more discipline and practice.
 People may prefer it if they are seeking both relaxation and a new spiritual path.

 b. feeling more connected to all living things, with more love and compassion